vectordotdev/vector/rfcs/2020-12-21-5664-trl-cli-distribution.md

 ## Scope

 This RFC only covers distribution of the `trl` tool as well as some related issues.
-It does *not* cover TRL syntax, functions, etc. and assumes a separate development process.
+It does *not* cover TRL syntax, functions, semantics, and the like.

 ## Motivation